 7. Los Olivos

 A flagpole marks the spot in this Santa Ynez Valley town.
 Just steps away is Kaena, which excels at grenache; and Stolpman, where Sashi Moorman works magic with syrahs.
 Don’t pass up the house-smoked bacon—as thick as a steak—that chefs Matt and Jeff Nichols serve at Sides Hardware & Shoes.
-For more local fare head to the the Bear and Star restaurant (with meats from the Parker family ranch).
-You can lodge three miles away at the Ballard Inn ($309-$649), where owner Budi Kazali cooks Asian dishes with a French twist.
+For more local fare head to Nella Kitchen and Bar at the Fess Parker Inn.
+You can lodge three miles away at the Ballard Inn ($309-$649).

 Joshua Tree’s Hicksville splits the difference between camping and glamping.
 Each of the nine trailers ($85-$265) has its own theme (the ’70s for one, the circus for another), but most don’t come with kitchens or bathrooms (the clubhouse has toilets and showers).
 Bring your own supplies for the charcoal grills, but don’t sweat the entertainment: You can goof around with BB guns, putt-putt golf, Ping-Pong, even an archery setup while the jukebox plays.
 There’s a soaking pool to tame the desert heat, while the rooftop hot tub is perfect for a nighttime dip to the soundtrack of yipping coyotes.

-Opened last July off Ojai’s main drag, Caravan Outpost ($169-$369) masks its business-park locale with good feng shui and strategically placed vegetation, featuring amenities that other trailer hotels don’t offer.
-Some of the 11 pristine Airstreams are stocked with memory-foam mattresses, plush linens, and record players (raid the Outpost’s vinyllibrary).
+Opened just off Ojai’s main drag, Caravan Outpost ($169-$369) masks its business-park locale with good feng shui and strategically placed vegetation, featuring amenities that other trailer hotels don’t offer.
+Some of the 11 pristine Airstreams are stocked with memory-foam mattresses, plush linens, and record players (raid the Outpost’s vinyl library).
 To supplement the camper facilities, there are communal grills as well as bathrooms outfitted with subway tiles by the corrugated main building.
 Come sundown, a host builds fires, washes dishes, and does the turndown service, dispensing tips on how to spend the next day.

 Rumor has it that the zoo is pretty good.
 And while Balboa Park’s Spanish Colonial Revival architecture and larger museums draw the most attention, the San Diego Model Railroad Museum is an offbeat microcosm for kids.
 Nontouristy restaurants can be found while strolling the sidewalks of nearby North Park, or take the progeny to Little Italy to sample Extraordinary Desserts.
 If they are of the mellow variety, skip the big hotels of Mission Bay for a stay at Tower23 Hotel ($229-$469) in Pacific Beach, where the rooms’ streamline neomodernist touches contrast with the boardwalk’s honky-tonk elements.
 And it’s right by the Crystal Pier.

 Little about Monarch Beach Resort ($450-$731) screams “bring the kids,” which is partly why it works so well for families.
-There’s a kids’ club to keep them busy if you want to hit Miraval Spa or the links that spread out between the hotel and the ocean.
 A private beach is a ten-minute tram ride away, and if you splurge on a suite, you can scorch some marshmallows at your personal fire pit.
-If Michael Mina’s Stonehill Tavern proves too dressy for the fam, downtown Dana Point is nearby with loads of options.
-Save some time for a stop at the harbor’s Ocean Institute.
+Save some time for a stop at Dana Point’s Ocean Institute.
 Historic downtown San Juan Capistrano is on the way home.
 After visiting the mission, walk among the settlers’ rickety cottages on Los Rios Street—it’s a revelation.
 The petting zoo there is elaborate, while the Ramos House Café is a comfort.

 Famous for March wildflowers that in some years paint its tawny expanses with vivid pinks and golds, Anza-Borrego Desert State Park is also home to less ephemeral pleasures.
 A three-mile round-trip hike near the visitor’s center leads to the Borrego Palm Canyon oasis, while more remote groves farther south in the park, at Mountain Palm Springs, offer a beat-the-crowds alternative.
 Off Highway 78, drive into the badlands for the short descent into the Slot, a narrow passage where the eroded walls almost touch.
 An even deeper slot is accessible via the four-mile round-trip trek into Palm Wash along Highway S-22.
 Base camp is Borrego Springs.
 The Borrego Art Institute’s Kesling’s Kitchen, named for modernist William Kesling, who designed the building, serves wood-fired pizzas and salads.
 On the edge of town at venerable La Casa del Zorro Desert Resort & Spa ($110-$939), skip the casitas and stay in a renovated deluxe room, with wood-burning fireplaces and Southwest details.